 Stella cherry trees are widely adaptable to a broad range of soil types, but they prefer moist, well-drained soil for the best tasting, largest fruit.
 Neutral pH, on the ever so slightly acidic side between 6-7, is also best.

 Water fruit trees very well while they are establishing that first year after planting into your landscape and during fruiting season, to have the juiciest, plumpest fruit possible!

-All of your wildlife and local pollinators will thank you for adding one to their habitat, although you may have to fight the birds from time-to-time for your harvest.
+All of your wildlife and local pollinators will thank you for adding one to their habitat, although you may have to fight the birds from time to time for your harvest.
 Stella's compact habit makes it easy to maintain the tree's height for making bird netting a breeze.

-A generous layer of mulch over the root system helps retain soil moisture as well as insulate the root system from heat and chill.
+A generous layer of mulch over the root system helps retain soil moisture as well as insulate the root ball from heat and chill.
 Be sure to never pile mulch up over the trunk of the tree and spread it in a layer that's about 3-4" thick.